genai-impact/ecologits/docs/methodology/llm_inference.md

 ### On embodied impacts

 We aim at covering the largest scope possible when assessing the environmental impacts.
 That is why we rely extensively on the work done by [Boavizta](https://boavizta.org/) non-profit.
-Unfortunately, assessing the environmental impacts of resources extraction, hardware manufacturing and transportation is very challenging mainly due to a lack of transparency from all the organizations that are involved.
+Unfortunately, assessing the environmental impacts of resources extraction, hardware manufacturing, and transportation is very challenging mainly due to a lack of transparency from all the organizations that are involved.
 Estimations of the inaccuracies are currently not supported within Boavizta's methodology and tool ([BoaviztAPI](https://doc.api.boavizta.org/)).

 ## References